nikodem-stolarczyk/spectral-line-shapes/README.md

 - **Build System**:
   - [Make](https://www.gnu.org/software/make/)
 ### MATLAB
-- minimum MATLAB version required still to be determined, tested in R2024a and R2022b
+- The minimum required MATLAB version is still to be determined.
+This project has been tested with MATLAB versions R2024a and R2022b

 ### mathematica